UNITED STATES OLYMPIC & PARALYMPIC COMMITTEE

-You acknowledge that all copyrights and other intellectual property rights in the Portal (collectively, the “USOPC Content”) are owned by the USOPC or its third-party licensors to the full extent permitted under applicable intellectual property laws.
-Unless expressly permitted by an authorized designee of the USOPC in writing, you may not copy, reproduce, distribute, publish, enter into a database, display, perform, modify, create derivative works from, transmit, or in any way use or exploit any part of the USOPC Content.
+You acknowledge that all copyrights and other intellectual property rights in the Portal (collectively, the “USOPC Content”) are owned by the USOPC or its third-party licensors to the full extent permitted under the United States Copyright Act and all international copyright laws and all other applicable laws.
+Unless expressly permitted by an authorized person in writing, you may not copy, reproduce, distribute, publish, enter into a database, display, perform, modify, create derivative works from, transmit, or in any way use or exploit any part of the USOPC Content.

 b.
 Trade and Service Marks.

 For information on USOPC’s trade and service marks, please review the U.S. Olympic and Paralympic Brand Usage Guidelines, located here

 9. Dispute Resolution; Arbitration